danielbrendel/dnyHelpRealm/README.md

 + Responsive layout
 + SaaS solution
 + API Endpoint
-+ Mobile Endpoint
++ Endpoint for client apps
 + Documentation

 ## Documentation
 The documentation is located in the /doc directory.
 A generated PDF needs to be put to /public/data/documentation.pdf

 ## System requirements
-The product is beeing developed with the following engine versions:
+The product is being developed with the following engine versions:
 + PHP 7.4.1
 + MySQL 10.4.11-MariaDB
 + Default PHP extensions